Anshul19041/Automated-Portfolio-Allocator/README.md

-# Automated-Portfolio-Allocator

-This project is a Python-based tool that allows investors to automatically allocate a given amount of capital across a portfolio of S&P 500 stocks.
-The tool fetches real-time stock data, such as prices and market capitalisation, and calculates the number of shares to buy for each stock based on the portfolio’s total value.
-The final result is exported to an Excel file in a formatted, easy-to-read structure.
-It is completed in 2 parts.
-First, we explore the fundamentals, such as data acquisition using APIs, structuring the data, and allocating the investment capital equally among all the stocks.
-In the 2nd part of the project, we use the data we retrieved using the API call to select the top 50 stocks based on a Quantitative Momentum-based investment strategy and then allocate the investment capital equally among them.
+# Investment Strategies using Python

+## Overview

+This repository contains two quantitative investment strategies implemented in Python:

+Equal-Weight S&P 500 Index Fund - A strategy to create an equally weighted portfolio of all S&P 500 stocks.

+Quantitative Momentum Strategy - A strategy that selects the top 50 momentum stocks and allocates capital equally among them.

+## 1) Equal-Weight S&P 500 Index Fund

+### Description

+Unlike traditional market cap-weighted indices, this strategy allocates an equal proportion of capital to each stock in the S&P 500.

+### Features

+Fetches the latest S&P 500 stock list

+Calculates the equal-weight allocation for a given portfolio size

+Exports recommendations to an Excel file

+### Technologies Used

+Python Libraries: NumPy, Pandas, Requests, XlsxWriter, Math

+Data Processing: Fetching stock data, performing allocations

+Output: Generates an investment plan in a structured Excel format

+## 2) Quantitative Momentum Strategy

+### Description

+This project implements a momentum-based investment strategy, selecting the top 50 stocks with the highest price momentum and calculating equal-weight portfolio allocations.

+### Features

+Identifies high-momentum stocks based on recent price trends

+Allocates an equal-weight portfolio of the top 50 stocks

+Exports recommended trades to an Excel file

+### Technologies Used

+Python Libraries: NumPy, Pandas, Requests, XlsxWriter, SciPy

+Momentum Calculation: Uses statistical methods for ranking stocks

+Data Processing: Fetches stock lists and historical prices